 Consider choosing to engage with social media only once per day, or only certain days of the week.
 And be mindful of what time of day you engage with social media.
 You’ll sleep better if you turn off your phone an hour before bed, and will kick off a new day in a positive way with a morning ritual – like journaling – rather than checking social media first thing.

 Another idea, thanks to Fertile Hope Yoga founder Erin McCollough, is to create a special social media account, kept very private, simple, and non-personal, to use only for joining private support groups that offer positive inspiration.
 You don’t have to follow of friend anyone, just enjoy the positive community that can be found via the Internet.

 Allow Time and Space for Yourself

 Take this time to create new, healthy routines and get off the emotional rollercoaster of infertility.
-This may mean a healthy diet change, or starting a yoga program or simple meditation practice.
+This may mean a healthy diet change or starting a yoga program or a simple meditation practice.
 Begin your day journaling or in quiet reflection.

 This is also a great time to make sleep a priority.
 Remove all screens (television, phone, laptop) from your bedroom and create a clean, quiet sleep sanctuary.
 Begin a bedtime routine an hour before you plan to sleep to allow time and space to wind down and relax.

 Be sure to take care of your schedule, keeping your life balanced.
 Give yourself permission to say no to events or projects that may cause stress.
 Will going to a baby shower trigger sadness for you?
-Then don’t go – it’s okay so say “no”.
+Then don’t go – it’s okay to say “no”.